Back to top

 viewer.setContentProvider(contentProvider);

-// Create the label provider including monitoring of the changes of the
+// create the label provider including monitoring

 IObservableSet knownElements = contentProvider.getKnownElements();